 Then you will be able to deliver two of the World’s most powerful & proven communications skills programs; http://www.parenttraining.com.au/our-courses/instructor-training-workshop-itw/

 For what ages of children is your program recommended?

 The P.E.T. program works when parenting children of all ages.
-The Gordon Model is a set of communication skills designed specifically for the parent/child relationship and is not a behaviour modification program.
 Naturally, special considerations have to be made for pre-verbal children.
 The program and the P.E.T. text and workbook cover methods for listening to children too young to talk, and ways of communicating your needs to children too young to understand words.